Subscribe via E-mail

 GSA Schedule Contract Cancellation: Are You at Risk?

-The General Services Administration (GSA) aggressively recruits businesses to apply for GSA contracts, especially small businesses.
+The General Services Administration (GSA) encourages businesses to apply for GSA contracts, especially small businesses.
 The Federal government benefits from having many diverse businesses participating in the GSA Schedules program.
-But while the government welcomes responsible companies into the federal procurement process, they insist on discipline and compliance.
+While the government welcomes responsible companies into the federal procurement process, they insist on discipline and compliance.

 Under clause GSAR 552.238-73 (“Cancellation”), GSA can cancel any GSA schedule contract if it deems the agreement unproductive.
 This clause, in and of itself, is no cause for panic; however if your GSA schedule contract has garnered fewer sales for your business than originally anticipated, it might be time to formulate an action plan.